CancerCare®'s Young Professionals Committee Announces Scholarship for Young Adults Affected by Cancer

 CancerCare, the leading national nonprofit organization providing free, professional support services to anyone affected by cancer, is excited to announce a new scholarship for young adults who have lost a parent or guardian to cancer in the last two years.

 CancerCare’s Young Professionals Committee (YPC) earmarked the proceeds of the funds for this pilot initiative at their annual June event in 2019.
-The funds raised allow the committee to award five $2,500 scholarships to high school seniors or undergraduate college students in a 4- or 6-year program.
-High school applicants must attend a school within the five boroughs of New York City or Bergen County, NJ.
-Undergraduate applicants must be from the five boroughs or Bergen County, but may attend college anywhere in the United States.
+The funds raised allow the committee to award five $2,500 scholarships to high school seniors or undergraduate college students in a community college, 4- or 6-year program.
+High school applicants must attend a school located in New York, New Jersey, Connecticut or Pennsylvania.
+Undergraduate applicants must be from New York, New Jersey, Connecticut or Pennsylvania, but may attend college anywhere in the United States.
 The application for the scholarship requires a 500-word essay about the experience of losing a parent or guardian to cancer, how it impacted their lives and how the scholarship would help realize their educational goals.

 “I’m delighted that CancerCare’s YPC had the vision to create and make into reality a new scholarship initiative to support those in need: young adults impacted by cancer,” said CancerCare’s CEO, Patricia J. Goldsmith.
 “CancerCare’s Board of Trustees and Leadership are thrilled to support this worthwhile endeavor and look forward to the continued growth and success of the committee.”